Definition of Terminal Value DCF

 WACC= Weighted Average Cost of Capital (Discount Rate)

-This formula is purely based on the assumption that the cash flow of the last projected year will be steady and continue at the same rate forever.
+This formula is purely on the assumption that the cash flow of the last projected year will be steady and continue at the same rate forever.

 Example:

-We can calculate the Terminal Value as:
+We can calculate the terminal value as follows:

-XYZ Co.
-Terminal Value = $22Million X 1.03/ (11% – 3%)
+XYZ Co. terminal value = $22Million X 1.03/ (11% – 3%)

 = $283.25M